ucl-exoplanets/TauREx3_public/doc/source/user/installation.rst

 - nestle_ for basic retrieval
 - h5py_ for output

 TauREx3 also includes 'extras' that can be enabled by installing additional dependancies:

 - Lightcurve modelling requires pylightcurve_

-- Plotting using ``taurex --plot`` requires matplotlib_
+- Plotting using ``taurex-plot`` requires matplotlib_

 - Retrieval using Multinest_ requires pymultinest_